Melbourne · vehicle pavements

 Estimate driveway paving cost

-• Interlocking strength — Short ends meet long faces in a woven field, so there is less temptation for courses to shift along a single weak line.
+• Interlock — Short ends meet long faces so courses are less likely to shift along a single joint.

-• Works well with brick and rectangular pavers — Most brick driveway paving and concrete rectangular ranges are sized with herringbone set-out in mind.
+• Suits brick and rectangles — Most brick driveway paving and concrete ranges are sized for herringbone set-out.

 Pattern choice does not replace thickness, falls or edge restraint.
 For layout detail and typical pitfalls, read herringbone paving Melbourne.